Back to school separation anxiety

 Change in environment

-Your child’s anxiety can sometimes be a manifestation of your own stress or nerves.
-Children can pick up on negativity and process it as their own.
+Separation anxiety in a children can sometimes be triggered by your own stress or nerves.
+Your children can pick up on negativity and process it as their own.
 In essence, if your child notices that you’re stressed, they’re likely to become stressed themselves.

 How to help a child with separation anxiety at school